UIC Career Services

 INVEST IN A BUSINESS SUIT

 Remember that conservative is the theme, and colors and patterns should reflect this.
 The key element is to look sharp, be clean and have a positive attitude and pleasant personality.
 Remember too that employers are making judgments on their first impression of you, so make it a great one!
 Leave your backpack at home and hang up your coat if possible.

 RESEARCH EMPLOYERS THOROUGHLY

 Show them that you have done your homework and really have a genuine interest in what they do.
 It is easy to research a company via the web or the UIC library and find out what they do as well as their history.
 The single most important thing you can do to make a positive impression on a recruiter is to go to the job fair and ask specific questions about the company.
 There are also a number of sites on the web that not only list specific jobs but information on employers such as Hoover's, Monster or Monster College, Glassdoor, and Career Rookie to name a few.
 Also check the Career Services home page for a list of employers that will be at the job fair.
-Employers are usually linked to their web sites.
-When gathering information, remember to concentrate on the most relevant data related to the position you want.
+Employer names are usually linked to their websites.
+When gathering information, concentrate on the most relevant data related to the position you want.

 MAKE A LIST OF THE COMPANIES YOU ARE MOST INTERESTED IN